 Villages in Lakes

-Showing 6 of 12 results.
+Showing 6 of 12 results

-Why choose a retirement village in the Lakes district?
+Why choose a Retirement Village in Lakes?

 It’s easy to think this region is all for the adventure tourists and families on holiday.
 But look more closely and you’ll find plenty of happy retirement village residents living life to the fullest and enjoying all the activities and amenities on offer here.